 What Is ESG Performance And How To Measure It?

 ESG matters to consumers, business leaders, employees, investors and communities alike.
 But unlike profitability, comparing ESG between companies or over time within a company is hard.
 By using the right ESG data you can establish and grow your company as an ESG leader.
-Measuring your company’s ESG performance will reduce costs, enhance your brand, get investor and customer buy-in, ensure compliance and help with strategy development.
+Measuring your company’s ESG performance will reduce costs, enhance your brand, get investor and customer buy-in, ensure compliance, and help with strategy development.

 What is ESG Performance?

 First, we need to define what we mean by measuring ESG performance as there can be many interpretations.
-Each company will prioritise different aspects of environmental, social and governance issues based on their values or fit.
+Each company will prioritize different aspects of environmental, social and governance issues based on their values or fit.
 Measuring ESG performance is hard as some actions can’t be quantified (reducing pollution for example).
 But there are ways to measure ESG.
 Common ESG metrics examples are greenhouse gas emissions, diversity percentages, and tax payments, which help quantify a company's ESG approach and track its sustainability progress.

 ESG stands for environmental, social, and governance values.
 ESG performance measures how well a company upholds these values.
 Investors use this to make decisions and for comparison.
 Meanwhile, customers and employees use ESG performance to check if a brand is committed to its values before engaging with it.
 ESG metrics are specific measures for each part of ESG—environmental, social, and governance—that show how important these metrics are for evaluating ESG initiatives.